Tproducts/products/README.md

 ```
 nosetests
 ```
-We wrote 23 test cases and the code coverage rate can achieve 95%
+The code coverage rate can achieve 95%

 Unit test can be ran with:
 ```